SmartStandards/UnifiedJsonMessageWrapper/readme.md

 }
 ```

 Please note that the "fault"-Property should only used for critical, non-business Errors - like Exceptions.
 All regular possible failures of the executed operation should be transferred over other channels.
 For that were recommending the "returnCode"-Pattern as described below (maybe in combination with the "lastError" - SideChannel.
+Nevertheless also Exceptions from our BL should not affect the transport-layer technology.
+However, even exceptions from the BL should not affect the transport layer technology, and because of this, the usage of the fault-Property MUST NOT be accompanied by an http-response code other than 200!